Utilization rate vs Achievement rate

 The utilization rate is a key indicator of productivity in service companies.
 They reflect the percentage of time an individual or team spends working on billable projects or tasks compared with the total time available.

-Calculation of utilization rate and realization
+Calculation of the utilization rate and realization

 Utilization rate

-Here's how to calculate utilization rate:
+Here's how Calculate utilization rate :

-Now, this method is not always accurate because :
+Now, this method is not always accurate because:

 Completion rate